14 – Diaries of the Great War

 “Woven together like a modern television series.”
 Stuttgarter Zeitung

-"the program manages to fascinate by combining different observations, in different locations, and managing to condense these into a coherent mood."
+"The program manages to fascinate by combining different observations in different locations and to condense these into a coherent mood."
 Neue Zürcher Zeitung

 "The project [...] has made allies of the war’s original opponents ..."
 Variety